jjasim/Classifying-fruits-using-Machine-Learning/README.md

 Essentially the problem statement was this:
 > Can we train a classifier to distinguish between Apples, Lemons, Oranges and Mandarin oranges?

+## Preparing the Data
+The given data had